-Stoves are an issue
+Stoves are a gas methane issue

 Natural gas stoves release methane.
 That’s a potent greenhouse gas.
 I mean as well as other pollutants through leaks and incomplete combustion.